rolkra/rolkra.github.io/_posts/2020-9-3-never-trust-an-average.md

 ```

 Just knowing the average age of these people, we expect a group of over 100 year old!
 Now we have the situation that the average is completely useless.
 Non of the real people is even close to 100 years old!

+Using the median would be much more realistic!

 ## Conclusion